 For eAuthentication assistance, contact the eAuthentication helpdesk at (800) 457 3642 - Option 1, or email eAuthHelpDesk@ftc.usda.gov.
-(Is there a phone number for this?)

 2. The second step is to complete an "Access Request" to obtain a control Number.

 Go to: https://apps.fas.usda.gov/dairy/loginRequest.asp